Cobrettie/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+1.A - The DOM is what is known as the Document Object Model.
+The DOM is an object representation of the html elements of a webpage.
+It gives us an interface in which we can interact with, allowing us to manipulate the web page, change the document structure, content, and styling.

 2. What is an event?

+2.A - Every interaction a user has with a site is known as an event.
+Clicking, moving the mouse,scrolling, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.
+There are many different events the browser tracks.

 3. What is an event listener?

+3.A - When specific elements listen to specific events, and fire a callback when the event occurs, that is called an event listener.

 4. Why would we convert a NodeList into an Array?

+4.A There are many reasons for converting a NodeList into an array.
+One being you can execute a provided function once per NodeList element, passing the element as an argument to the function.

 5. What is a component?

+5.A - Components are the building blocks to modern application development.
+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up